mgsloan/mgsloan-dotfiles/env/setup.md

 Whereas in the broken log, `nvidia-persistenced` is running during driver initialization.
 I found a [relevant github thread](https://github.com/NVIDIA/nvidia-docker/issues/720#issuecomment-389721511), and, happily, updating the contents of the systemd configuration for `nvidia-persistenced` resolves the issue!

-Old contents of `/lib/systemd/system/nvidia-persistenced.service`:
+Contents of `/lib/systemd/system/nvidia-persistenced.service`:

 ```